-The information in this table, with the exception of information for the current year and the following year, (see below) will be published annually in the NAIUR's report on company performance.
+The information in this table, with the exception of information for the current year, (see below) will be published annually in NIAUR's Cost and Performance Report on company performance.

-Water balance information submitted in the return is used in conjunction with the Interim Principal Statement submission in the following January.
-In the Interim Principal Statement this information is used to consider whether there may be any undue preference or undue discrimination in the tariffs the company is proposing for the new charging year.
-The current report year figures will be fixed, though revisions to return forecast years will be allowed in the Additional Information to the Interim Principal Statement.
+Water balance information submitted in the return is used in conjunction with the Principal Statement submission in the following January.
+In the Principal Statement this information is used to consider whether there may be any undue preference or undue discrimination in the tariffs the company is proposing for the new charging year.
+The current report year figures will be fixed, though revisions to return forecast years will be allowed in the information provided with the Principal Statement.

-Security

-of

-supply
+• Security of supply